Sewer Replacement in Tampa

-When it comes to replacing sewer lines, experience counts and Derek Olin of Olin Plumbing Inc., has this experience!
-Over the past 40 years he has installed and replaced everything from 4-inch home sewer lines through 16-inch sewer main, with the most common being the 4-inch residential house sewer lateral.
+Derek Olin of Olin Plumbing, Inc. has that experience.
+Over the past 50 years he has installed and replaced everything from 4-inch home sewer lines through 16-inch sewer main, with the most common being the 4-inch residential house sewer lateral.
 A residential house sewer lateral is the sewer pipe connecting from the home to the main public sewer line.
 The plumbing code allows for many different types of pipe to be installed for use in a home sewer system, the most widely used are made of Polyvinyl Chloride (PVC), either Schedule 40 or SDR 35.
 Both of these pipes are the most common, but are they the best choice for your new sewer or sewer replacement?

 By virtue of the fact that both Schedule 40 Polyvinyl Chloride (PVC) and SDR 35 Polyvinyl Chloride (PVC) are both, types of plastics, they are flexible and will bend.
 This can have a negative effect on the new sewer line installed.
 The pipe, being plastic, will conform to the shape of the trench, and if there is an area of the trench that was over excavated and not properly compacted, that portion of the trench will settle and the pipe will conform to it creating a trap or dip in the sewer line.
 Also, if there are any hard objects either under or on top of the pipe, such as a brick or broken concrete, this can damage the pipe overtime.